tijsboussier/blog/about.md

 ## About this website
 I used to blog.
 Blogger, Wordpress, LiveJournal, Tumblr ...: you name it, I was on it.
 Then I stopped.
 It's been half a decade since I last published anything more substantial than an Instagram story.
 For just as long I've been missing it though and so, after a lot of soul-searching as well as a couple of previous, botched attempts, I'm now ready to put my stuff out there again.

 I'm doing it a little bit differently this time around, on my own domain and with a set-up that puts everything firmly under my control.
-One reason for this is I really don't want to be at the mercy of whichever corporation owns the platform I publish on anymore.
+One reason for this is I don't want to be at the mercy of whichever corporation owns the platform I publish on anymore.
 By the same token this set-up challenges me to really make this space my own.
-That's by design, it excites me.
+That's by design.
 I enjoy messing around with code and there will be opportunity to do that on here, too.
 This website is my personal playground.

 Right now, though, it really is just a dime-in-a-dozen blog.